EconometricsBySimulation/AbstractLogic.jl/docs/src/man/command_syntax.md

 # Command Flow
+Command flow follows a first in last out functional ruling with standard relational operators are evaluated first, then *superoperators*, then *metaoperators*.
+When *wildcards* are used, they generate code at the *superoperator* level which is evaluated.

 ## Line Break `;`
 Including `;` in a command will break the command into two or more separate commands.